tristntran/twitter-stock-analysis/README.md

 pip install -r requirements.txt
 ```

-Use conda to install the required packages
+Or use conda to install the required packages

 ```bash
 conda install --file requirements.txt